 The Panel refers to its earlier comments regarding the timing of the final review and the reasons for the timing of the close of the programme; this also affects to some extent its ability to assess the programme's scientific output given the stated objectives and length of the programme.
 As shown in Annex H, the JARPN II programme thus far has resulted in 31 published papers related to the primary objectives of the programme and another 30 published papers that arose from additional studies not related to the primary objectives.
 In addition, the JARPN II programme has resulted in a large number of papers to the IWC Scientific Committee that made important contributions to the work on RMP Implementations and in-depth assessments.
-It is clear from the review that (a) considerable scientific work has been undertaken and that the output has been accepted in peer-reviewed journals and has influenced the work of the IWC Scientific Committee the scientific output of the existing data collected.
+It is clear from the review that (a) considerable scientific work has been undertaken and that the output has been accepted in peer-reviewed journals and has influenced the work of the IWC Scientific Committee but also that (b) a much greater emphasis should have been put on improved analyses and modelling - that would increase considerably the value of the scientific output of the existing data collected.
 The Panel therefore strongly encourages the proponents to follow the recommendations provided in this report and submit further work to peer-reviewed scientific journals.